emerald-dao/emerald-academy-v2/src/lib/content/cadenceByExample/en/19-capabilities.md

    let nftRef: &Test.NFT{Test.INFT} = nftCapability.borrow() ?? panic("Not a valid NFT capability.")

    /*
-    INVALID: `changeName` is not accessible on the restricted type
+    INVALID: `changeName` is not accessible on the restricted type.
+    NOTE: Calling changeName in this script wouldn't do anything because scripts don't modify data.
+But you can imagine allowing this to be called in a transaction would be a problem.

     nftRef.changeName(newName: "Jacob")
    */